JuergenFleiss/atrain_core/README.md

 ## Tl;dr
 aTrain-core is a command line interface for a transcription pipeline for the transcription of most audio and video formats in various output formats.
 It is tested to run on Windows, MacOS (both Intel and Apple Silicon) and Debian-based Linux distributions.

 It uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) for transcription and [pyannote-audio](https://github.com/pyannote/pyannote-audio) for speaker diarization.
+Supports Whisper V3 large.
+Supports distilled large v3 model for English, bringing you real time transcription on CPU.

 ## Installation ⚙️